Penthouse (magazine): Pictorial style

-Awards and recognition

-The magazine's editorial content was praised and recognized by those in the academic field.
-In 1975, for example, Guccione was honored by Brandeis University for focusing "his editorial attention on such critical issues of our day as the welfare of the Vietnam veteran and problems of criminality in modern society".

-In 2013, director Barry Avrich made a film about Guccione's life entitled Filthy Gorgeous: The Bob Guccione Story.
-It was produced by Jeremy Frommer and Rick Schwartz, who have since created a premier website inspired by Bob Guccione as an extension of the film called Filthy Gorgeous Media.

-Publishing milestones

-Traci Lords and Vanessa Williams

 The September 1984 issue of Penthouse magazine would eventually become controversial because of its centerfold, Traci Lords.
 Lords posed nude for this issue at the beginning of her career as an adult film star.
-It was later revealed that Lords was underage throughout most of her career in pornography and was only 15 when she posed for Penthouse.
+It was later revealed that Lords was underage throughout most of her career in pornography and was only 16 when she posed for Penthouse.

 The same issue also caused controversy with nude pictures of Vanessa Williams that caused her to be stripped of her Miss America crown.

-Move from softcore to hardcore pictorials and back

-In 1998, Penthouse decided to change its format and began featuring sexually explicit pictures (i.e., actual oral, vaginal, and anal penetration), beginning with photos from the famed Stolen Honeymoon sex tape featuring Pamela Anderson and Tommy Lee.
+In 1997, Penthouse changed its format and began featuring sexually explicit pictures (i.e., actual oral, vaginal, and anal penetration), beginning with photos from the Stolen Honeymoon sex tape featuring Pamela Anderson and Tommy Lee.
 It also began to regularly feature pictorials of female models urinating, which, until then, had been considered a defining limit of illegal obscenity as distinguished from legal pornography.

+In a desperate attempt to boost sales, the magazine began to feature hardcore material, including women urinating and couples engaged in real sex.
+When this was featured, companies no longer wanted their products associated with or featured in Penthouse and quickly had their advertising removed.
+For the magazine, once respected and successful (and would outsell Playboy beginning in the late 1970s and continuing for several years there after), it was inevitably the beginning of its decline.
+Observers have commented that Guccione created an empire and also destroyed it.

 A different approach to restoring sales was attempted by the UK version of the magazine in 1997.
 Under the editorship of Tom Hilditch, the magazine was rebranded as PH.UK and relaunched as middle-shelf "adult magazine for grown-ups".
 Fashion photographers (such as Corinne Day of The Face magazine) were hired to produce images that merged sex and fashion.
 The magazine's editorial content included celebrity interviews and tackled issues of sexual politics.
 The experiment attracted a great deal of press interest, but failed to generate a significant increase in sales.
 PH.UK closed in late 1998.

+Reception

+In 1975, Guccione was honored by Brandeis University for focusing "his editorial attention on such critical issues of our day as the welfare of the Vietnam veteran and problems of criminality in modern society".